blark/SmallyMouse2/README.md

 # A1200 SmallyMouse2

-**This is a FORK of the original SmallyMouse2 for the Amiga 1200 Rev 2B motherboard!X**
+**This is a FORK of the original SmallyMouse2 for the Amiga 1200 Rev 2B motherboard!**

 ![A1200 SmallyMouse2 render](media/render.png)